cryptoadvance/specter-desktop/docs/WalletCreationGuide.md

 ### Multi-Sig Wallets
 - More secure than single-sig, multisig wallets require two or more signing devices to authorize transactions.
+- A key feature is the quorum requirement, which specifies the number of signatures needed out of the total number of devices.
+For example, a common scenario is requiring 2 signatures from a total of 3 devices (2/3 quorum).
+This setup enhances security as it requires multiple parties or devices to agree on a transaction.
+- Multisig wallets are particularly effective against phishing and theft as compromising one seed or device is not enough to access the funds.
 - They offer better security, as one compromised seed doesn't result in immediate loss of funds.
 - However, they are more complex to set up and require multiple secure locations for seed backups.